Vansh13code/Google-2024/README.md

 Step:2 run main file

 Step:3 Run a yolowebcam.py file
+and place food in front of it .it will detect .

 Step:4 in this file it contain of 20 south indian food dataset with calories